If you’re interested in investing in a travel credit card, it’s important to know the ins and outs before you commit to the one that’s right for you.

 For example, airline and hotel cards will offer additional rewards for purchases from their brands, and many cards feature bonuses for common purchases such as dining, groceries and gas.

 Many travel rewards credit cards will also feature bonuses and promotional offers for certain activities such as reaching an annual spending threshold, adding an additional cardholder or just renewing your card for another year.

-Travel rewards credit cards can also feature special access and travel deals.
-For example, an airline or hotel card can give you credit towards elite status in their loyalty program.
-These cards can also give you additional access to award flights and free night stays, beyond what’s offered to non-cardholders.
+- Special deals: Many travel rewards credit cards also feature special deals.
+For example, an airline or hotel card can give you additional access to award flights and free night stays, beyond what’s offered to non-cardholders.

 What to watch out for